globaleaks/whistleblowing-software/docs/Design-Pattern.md

 ## Issues and goals

-**Having a ligtwave datamodel**, callable by all the code sections.
+**Have a ligtwave datamodel**, callable by all the code sections, this is a series of Storm extensions that handle ORM interaction.
-Twisted based development is /callback based/ therefore you need to have preshared some generic way, that permit

 **Have a flexible design for extensions**: Notification, Delivery, Input, Storage Database, Storage FileSystem, Receiver retriveral need to be implemented as an abstract factory, that dispatch modules coherently with configuration or runtime requests.
+All the module use Creational pattern inside.

-**Have a fixed functions as helper**, functions that manage the commonly used datatype of GLbackend (from the REST point of view, they are pointed out in /Data object involved/)
+**Have a set of helper functions**, functions that manage the commonly used datatype of GLbackend.
+Are implemented in globaleaks/utils/ code, use inheritance based pattern.